ethrelfall/Finite-element-exterior-calculus/README.md

 **re-entrant_corner.py** - Laplacian problem with source on a L-shaped domain containing a 90 degree re-entrant corner.
 Theory indicates in the continuous solution a r^{-1/3} singularity at distance r from the corner and the numerical challenge is to resolve this singularity without spurious oscillations.

 **source_problem_on_annulus.py** - Laplacian problem with source on an annular domain.
 The numerical challenge is to avoid pollution of the output by the 1-cohomology of the vector Laplacian on the domain (represented by the usual (-y/r^2, -x/r^2) vortex solution).
+Includes analytic solution to the problem for comparison with output.

 **eigenvalue_problem_single_vortex.py** - eigenvalue problem to find the 1-cohomology of the vector Laplacian on the annulus (same domain as source_problem_on_annulus.py script and the zero-eigenvalue mode is the vortex described for that example).
 Output best viewed as streamline plot.